 Our two affiliates, the Fort Scott Area Community Foundation and Girard Area Community Foundation, each offer their own grant cycles.
 Their applications are typically available during August.

 As our Community Foundation grows, we aspire to provide leadership on community issues by serving as a facilitator, convener, or mediator around significant community discussions.
 If it has the staff capacity, it may also provide technical advice to area nonprofits.

 Generally, the foundation will hire professional management for its portfolio investment.
-Currently, the Greater Kansas City Community Foundation (GKCCF) fulfills this need within our Community Foundation.
 The Foundation establishes the philosophy and policies for investments, but the professionals handle day-to-day decisions.